nodefony/nodefony-docker/README.md

 Nodefony is not an exhaustive port of symfony, nodefony add services like:

-Web servers (websocket(s), http(s)).
+ - Web servers (websocket(s), http(s)).
-Notion of real-time context in Action Controller (Websocket).
+ - Notion of real-time context in Action Controller (Websocket).
-Notion of synchronous or asynchronous execution in Action Controller (Promise).
+ - Notion of synchronous or asynchronous execution in Action Controller (Promise).

-## How to use image nodefony Docker?
+# How to use image nodefony Docker ?

+docker pull nodefony/docker-nodefony

 ### exposing  ports